-Conducting technical forensics to determine the scope and cause of the data security breach;
+Conducts technical forensics to determine the scope and cause of the data security breach;

-Understanding the relevant regulatory, legal, ethical and malpractice obligations associated with the breach;
+Understands the relevant regulatory, legal, ethical and malpractice obligations associated with the breach;

-Managing ongoing communications with businesses and individuals that are victims of the breach, including call center services such as developing scripts and training call center staff;
+Manages ongoing communications with businesses and individuals that are victims of the breach, including call center services such as developing scripts and training call center staff;

-Coordinating with a public relations firm to implement a public relations campaign to protect your firm’s brand;
+Coordinates with a public relations firm to implement a public relations campaign to protect your firm’s brand;

 What to look for in coverage features:

-Most Cyber Liability Insurance Policies use the standard business income loss calculations which are based on revenue received during the outage period and not hours billed.
+Most Cyber Liability Insurance policies use the standard business income loss calculations which are based on revenue received during the outage period and not hours billed.
 A law firm could lose hundreds of billable hours from a virus following a loss and not be able to recover the lost income from their insurance company.
 Look for a Cyber Liability Insurance product that is designed for law firms.

-Cover unauthorized access, use, disclosure or theft of private consumer information, confidential business information or other sensitive legal or client information occurring at the company or at a company vendor.
+Obtain coverage of unauthorized access, use, disclosure or theft of private consumer information, confidential business information or other sensitive legal or client information occurring at the company or at a company vendor.

-Cover transmission of a computer attack or computer virus to others due to misuse of the company’s computer system.
+Obtain coverage for transmission of a computer attack or computer virus to others due to misuse of the company’s computer system.

-Cover misuse of the company’s computer system, website, email, social networking or other electronic communications resulting in harm to others.
+Obtain coverage of misuse of the company’s computer system, website, email, social networking or other electronic communications resulting in harm to others.

-Coverage extends to costs of computer forensics following a loss.
+Obtain coverage that extends to costs of computer forensics following a loss.

-Crisis Management – Covers (1) Public relations expenses; (2) Breach notification expenses; and (3) Credit monitoring and identity theft services following an event otherwise covered by the policy including a virus, hacker attack, or disclosure of confidential / private information.
+Obtain coverage of Crisis Management – Covers (1) Public relations expenses; (2) Breach notification expenses; and (3) Credit monitoring and identity theft services following an event otherwise covered by the policy including a virus, hacker attack, or disclosure of confidential / private information.